icon-project/devportal/getting-started/how-to-run-a-validator-node/migrate-node-to-a-different-server.md

 curl localhost:9000/admin/chain/0x1
 ```

-The respond will be a JSON object like the following:
+The response will be a JSON object like the following:
 ```json
 {
  "cid":"0x1",